Symbolic Landscapes

 Redemptions

 Repentance and reconciliation aren’t likely scenarios, at least not at present, in the second week of April, 2025.
 At the moment Putin seems to have Trump’s ear, and Trump seems to be leaving Europe and Ukraine in the lurch.
 Putin therefore has little reason to rein in the horses of war.
 In 🍷 Nightingales 1 I argue that a Russian change of course seems more like a fantasy on our part, more like the escape Keats’s writes about in “Ode to a Nightingale,” where the poet wants to escape the depressing world and “cease upon the midnight with no pain.”
-In 🐦⬛ Nightingales 2 (not yet online) I look at the worst case scenario, where the war just drags on, and where we continue the surreal scenario in which human anger and violence are juxtaposed with the beauty of the bird’s song — the nightingale heard by Tolstoy after the slaughter of “the Chechen rebels,” and the “poo-tee-weet” heard by Vonnegut after the bombing in Dresden and Vietnam.
+In 🐦⬛ Nightingales 2 (not yet online) I look at the worst case scenario, where the war just drags on, and where we continue the surreal nightmare in which human anger and violence are juxtaposed with the beauty of the bird’s song — the nightingale heard by Tolstoy after the slaughter of “the Chechen rebels,” and the “poo-tee-weet” heard by Vonnegut after the bombing in Dresden and Vietnam.

 Yet it’s worth noting that the greatest Russian literature contains powerful notions of redemption, from the universal forgiveness of Zosima in The Brothers Karamazov, to the reformation of Chichikov and Raskolnikov in Dead Souls and Crime and Punishment, to the cosmic redemption in Bulgakov’s The Master and Margarita.

-In 🐎 Magic Black Horses, I’ll argue that Bulgakov’s Night Flight on horses suggests a path forward for Russia.
+In 🌊 Russian Horses and 🐎 Magic Black Horses, I’ll argue that Bulgakov’s Night Flight on horses suggests a path forward for Russia.
 Symbolically, they suggest an acknowledgment of mistakes, and the possibility of redemption.
 I argue that this redemption is because of, rather than in spite of aspects of a dark Apocalypse: Bulgakov’s Devil and his retinue leave the violence and punishment of Moscow in their wake, and fly through the Night on black horses toward the dawn.
 Into this symbolic landscape of catastrophe and damnation Bulgakov weaves in redemption and forgiveness.
 The Night Flight sounds the depths of darkness and annihilation, yet leads to redemption and light, most deeply indicated by the reconciliation of Pilate (along with his faithful dog) and Christ.

 From https://www.masterandmargarita.eu/mobile/en/05media/illustratiesminort.html

 If Pilate can be redeemed, so can Putin.
 If Germany can repent and atone for WW II & the Holocaust, Russia can atone for its brutal assault on Ukraine.
-I was going to write unforgivable assault, which may get closer to how Ukrainians feel about the horrid damage done.
-Yet the word doesn’t work here, since it preempts the idealism Dostoevsky and Bulgakov themselves suggest: nothing is beyond forgiveness & redemption.
+I was going to write unforgivable assault, which may get closer to how Ukrainians feel about the horrid damage being done.
+Yet the word doesn’t work here, since it preempts the idealism Dostoevsky and Bulgakov suggest: nothing is beyond forgiveness & redemption.

 🚥